 She says, “we had a variety of standards that athletes needed to pass in order to be boated for practices and races…I had set those standards for the team’s average potential.
 So, my fastest kids had an easy pass and my slowest kids were never going to pass.
 I was literally making us worse than mediocre.
 So, about two weeks after the latest testing fail, I changed the criteria.
 Instead of each individual athlete hitting the standard, the team’s average scores had to hit the standard.
 If the average scores hit the standards, then the whole team rowed.
 But if the average scores were slower than the standard, only the athletes who couldn’t hit the standard would be kept on land.”

 “We tested.
 No one had any right to improve from the test two weeks earlier.
 Physiologically, it wasn’t possible.
 In fact, I was pretty scared that I had just set the entire team up for failure”.
 But, she explained that after using DISC, she had a more thorough understanding of each athlete in her program and she knew their individual potential.
 She said that in that second test “every student pulled a personal best for a 5K erg, with students improving their scores from the week before an average of 50-55 seconds.
 Every student ran a personal best for 4.1 miles, with students improving their times by an average of 4 minutes.
 This was an insane result and proved to me that I had the ability to change the goals to suit the motivations of all the profiles.
-My fast, goal-oriented students pulled and ran to their potential because they knew that they could provide a cushion for the slowest students.
-My slow, people-oriented students pulled and ran to their potential because they didn’t want to let anyone down.”
+My fast, goal--orientated students pulled and ran to their potential because they knew that they could provide a cushion for the slowest students.
+My slow, people--orientated students pulled and ran to their potential because they didn’t want to let anyone down.”

 “Since that day, I have adapted this approach for every coaching moment.
 It has paid off and has been the source of my belief that I have to direct the team so we all get to the same place at the same time but not necessarily on the same path.”